tilleul/apple2/tools/bitmap editor/apple2_hires.md

 ## Structure of the hires screen in RAM
 The Apple ]\[ has 2 hires pages.
 One in $2000-$3FFF.
 The second one in $4000-$5FFF.
 Each page is thus 8192 bytes long.

-The dimensions of one hires page is 40 bytes wide and 192 lines high.
+The dimensions of one hires page are 40 bytes wide and 192 lines high.
 40x192 = 7680 bytes.
 512 bytes are "missing" and in fact not used/displayed.

 The hires screen is divided in 3 zones of 64 lines.
 Let's call it zones A.
 Each section is then divided in 8 sub-sections of 8 lines.
 Let's call these zones B.